Transport Management System Insights for MENA in 2026

 - Average exception resolution time

-Carrier and network metrics
+Network and carrier metrics

 - Carrier acceptance rate